RichieJHo/ifarith-compiler/discussion.md

 In answering this question, you must use specific examples that you got from running the compiler and generating an output.

+ In stage 1, IfArith this stage deals with the surface level syntax of if statements and arithmetic operations.
+It parses if statements and basic arithmetic expressions.
+For example when we ran test0: (* (+ 2 3) 5), this stage handled the arithmetic.
+Then stage
+ 2, IfArithTiny desugars high-level if statements and arithmetic expressions into a simpler form, preparing them for further transformations.
+Turning our test case into simpler conditional and arithmetic operations.
+Next is stage 3, ANF which is a transformational stage that converts complex expressions into a form where every function call is passed simple arguments.
+Stage 4, IR-Virtual Purpose happens next.
+IR-Virtual is an intermediate representation that abstracts away platform-specific details, focusing on virtual registers and simple assembly-like instructions.
+When running test0 this turned our expression into assembly-like code that looked like: ((mov-lit r0 8) (mov-lit r1 4) (mov-lit r2 3) (mul r2 r0) (sub r2 r1) (print r2)).
+Next stage 5  x86 occurs.
+This stage translates the IR-Virtual representation into x86 assembly language, which is specific to the x86 architecture.
+Our test case after reaching this part looked like:

+section
+ .data

+int_format db "%ld", 10,0

+global _main

+extern printf

+section
+ text

+_start:
+ call main

+mov
+ rax, 60

+xor rdi, rdi

+syscall

+main:
+ push rbp

+mov rbp, rsp

+sub rsp, 48

+mov esi, 8

+mov [rbp-16], esi

+mov esi, 4

+mov [rbp-8], esi

+mov esi, 3

+mov [rbp-24], esi

+mov edi, [rbp-16]

+mov eax, [rbp-24]

+mul eax, edi

+mov [rbp-24], eax

+mov edi, [rbp-8]

+mov eax, [rbp-24]

+sub eax, edi

+mov [rbp-24], eax

+mov esi, [rbp-24]

+lea rdi, [rel int_format]

+mov eax, 0

+call printf

+finish_up:
+ add rsp, 48

+leave

+ret

+Finally
+ stage 6, NASM generates NASM assembly code files from the x86 representation, preparing the code for assembly and linking.
+Overall, each pass of the compiler serves a specific purpose in transforming the code from a high-level representation to platform-specific machine code.
+While some stages might seem conceptually similar, they often perform distinct transformations or optimizations.
+It's possible that certain optimizations or transformations could be combined or reorganized to improve the efficiency or clarity of the compiler.
+However, introducing additional passes should be carefully considered to avoid unnecessary complexity or performance overhead.

 [ Question 4 ]